-This report examines some of the latest challenges that have arisen on these three fronts in greater detail, and offers guidance for hoteliers interested in taking full advantage of search marketing in 2017.
+This report examines some of the latest challenges that have arisen on these three fronts in greater detail, and offers guidance for hoteliers interested in taking full advantage of search marketing.

 The chart to the right represents a healthy distribution of website traffic sources for a typical hotel.